Anglers take to their favorite creeks, streams on first day of trout season

 By midday, the shop began to fill up with late afternoon anglers, and their families.

 It was raining early Saturday.
 “But these guys, rain doesn’t stop them,” Shingara said.
-“They’re gonna be out their no matter the weather.”
+“They’re gonna be out there no matter the weather.”

 Calvin Schroder, of Allenwood had a favorite spot along the White Deer Creek, and by 9 a.m., he and some friends were already starting to fish, although the creek was running fast.